ulule/developers.ulule.com/content/reference/project.md

 ## Submit a project

 Submits the project for review to the moderation team.
 This endpoint is only accessible to the project owner.
+The project owner can send a message to the moderation team.
+This message will be added to the project discussion thread.

 The project status must not be `pending`.